kubevela/kubevela.github.io/docs/case-studies/canary-blue-green.md

 ![book-info-struct](../resources/book-info-struct.jpg)

-This Application has four Components, each configured with an`expose` Trait to expose cluster-level service.
+This Application has four Components, `productpage`, `ratings`, `details` components configured with an`expose` Trait to expose cluster-level service.

+And `reviews` component have a canary-traffic Trait.

 The `productpage` component is also configured with an `istio-gateway` Trait, allowing the Component to receive traffic coming from outside the cluster.
 The example below show that it sets `gateway:ingressgateway` to use Istio's default gateway, and `hosts: "*"` to specify that any request can enter the gateway.
 ```shell